bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants-part-2.md

 No one will know them, because they're not saved anywhere on-chain.
 They only exist because he baked them in, and if he forgets them and doesn't share, then they're gone.
 That's where I have a whole bunch of questions.
-Can all of this fall apart if someone forgets something, right?
+Can all of this fall apart if someone forgets something?
 And then all this stuff gets locked or is there always a way out to unwind it where anyone can just back out of this whole system, screw it, I don't like these shenanigans.
 And if let's say you do that three times in a row, and I'm secretly paying Mo, and I'm like "yeah you know these Bitcoin they're actually yours", but really they're in Michael's address you have with this rule, but then they're in Lois's address in this rule, and he paid me before with that rule, and then they're actually Bitcoin that my mom sent four years ago with that other rule and then it came over there.
 It's like do I need to do all that stuff, or do I not, or how do I prove them that, and will you accept it when you're like "this is way too complicated for me just give me my money."